BF-BackEnd-class-2025/java-week-6/info/postgresql.md

 SELECT name, age FROM students;
 ```

-✅ Returns only selected fields.
+✅ Returns only selected columns.

 ---

-### 📌 Filtering with WHERE
+### 🔎 Filter with WHERE

 ```sql
 SELECT * FROM students WHERE age > 21;
 ```

-✅ Retrieves only rows that match the condition.
+✅ Fetches only records that match a condition.

 ---